Trump campaign unveils ‘Pencil-neck Adam Schiff’ T-shirts for sale

 "Little Pencil-Neck Adam Schiff He spent two years knowingly and unlawfully lying and leaking.
 He should be forced to resign from Congress!
 Everyone should buy a Pencil-Neck Adam Schiff shirt today!,” the tweet reads.

-Trump and Republicans have called for Schiff to resign from Congress after Special Counsel Robert Mueller’s report found evidence of collusion between Trump and Russia during the 2-16 presidential election.
+Trump and Republicans have called for Schiff to resign from Congress after Special Counsel Robert Mueller’s report found no evidence of collusion between Trump and Russia during the 2-16 presidential election.

 CLICK HERE TO GET THE FOX NEWS APP